 - Double vision (diplopia) or blurred vision.

-- Exotropia, a type of strabismus where both eyes drift toward the outer corners.
+- Exotropia is a type of strabismus where both eyes drift toward the outer corners.
 Exotropia can be constant or have passing flare-ups.

 - Narrowed range of vision.